 In the fifth session, families attend without the child, show the recording to the speech therapist, and any issues that have arisen are resolved.
-If necessary, families are asked to record another video applying PELEO at home to ensure they are doing it correctly.
+If necessary, families are asked to record Virtual and In-Person Counseling for Children's Language Development Challenges another video applying PELEO at home to ensure they are doing it correctly.
 In all cases, families are requested to record themselves during a family interaction at home (such as reading a book or playing with the child) to observe how they are implementing modeling, scaffolding, and other guidelines provided.

 In the sixth session, families show the corresponding video, difficulties are discussed, and possible solutions to the problems raised are provided.
 Families are reminded that the complete treatment lasts a total of 20 weeks to be carried out at home, and a final assessment is scheduled.
-Fig. 1 provides a visual representation of the timeline and the placement of the sessions and evaluations throughout the 20-week program.
+Figure 1 provides a visual representation of the timeline and the placement of the sessions and evaluations throughout the 20-week program.